Equivalence class of Emergent Single Weyl fermion lattice models in 3 dimensions: gapless superconductors and superfluids versus chiral fermions: Introduction

 Furthermore, such emergent anomalous symmetries can also appear in a stable high dimensional gapless phase discussed in Ref.\cite{Yang_Zhou,Kapoor,Zhou2}.
 Topological stability of those gapless states are much related to nodal point phases previously proposed in the contexts of HTc\cite{Balents1998}, spin liquids\cite{Kitaev06,Wen2002}, symmetry protected gapless states \cite{Beri2010,Kobayashi2014,Schnyder2011,Matsuura2013,Armitage2018}.

 It is therefore quite natural to discuss potential applications of such unique emergent symmetries in gapless states, either as tQCPs or as stable gapless phases.
-Our main objective here is to explore in details one such applications, towards an emergent single Weyl fermion in 3d lattices (either left-handed or right-handed) or more precisely lattice chiral fermions via a family of topological gapless states which can be associated to a class of gapped fermonic topological states.
+Our main objective here is to explore in details one such application, towards an emergent single Weyl fermion in 3d lattices (either left-handed or right-handed) or more precisely lattice chiral fermions via a family of topological gapless states which can be associated to a class of gapped fermonic topological states.

 Single Weyl cone dynamics have naturally appeared in quite a few studies of $(3+1)$-dimensional $Z^T_2$-symmetry protected topological states, either as a representation of infrared dynamics at topological quantum critical points (tQCPs)\cite{Zhou2,Zhou3} or as an effective field theory (EFT) of stable nodal point states as a well-known example of gapless topological phases \cite{Yang_Zhou,Kapoor,Zhou1}.
-In Ref.\cite{Kapoor}, a lattice model was further constructed to verify the paradigm of emergent single Weyl fermion by scanning the whole torus three of the momentum space.
-As a pleasant surprise, the appearance of such dynamics does not contradict the well-known no-go theorem of single Weyl cones in a three-dimensional (spatial) lattices \cite{NIELSEN198120,NIELSEN1981173,Friedan:1982nk,Kiritsis:1986re}, making it possible to develop a lattice model where the ultraviolet (UV) completion of such an IR Weyl cone can be further explored and understood with fine resolutions.
+In Ref.\cite{Kapoor}, a lattice model was further constructed to verify the paradigm of emergent single Weyl fermion by scanning the whole 3-torus of the momentum space.
+As a pleasant surprise, the appearance of such dynamics does not contradict the well-known no-go theorem of single Weyl cones in a three-dimensional (spatial) lattice \cite{NIELSEN198120,NIELSEN1981173,Friedan:1982nk,Kiritsis:1986re}, making it possible to develop a lattice model where the ultraviolet (UV) completion of such an IR Weyl cone can be further explored and understood with fine resolutions.

 One of the interesting applications of this observation can be the potential emergence of a single copy of supersymmetric (SUSY) conformal field theory (CFT) in a three-dimensional (or two dimensional) bulk with $N_f=\frac{1}{2}$ fermions or one-half of a three dimensional Dirac fermions\cite{Zhou2}.
+The supersymmetri counterpart of two majorana fermion cones here can form a complex fermion under certain conditions, resulting in an emergent $U(1)$ symmetry.

 Two copies of decoupled SUSY CFTs were originally suggested in a two-dimensional lattice\cite{Lee2007}.
 They were also later suggested to appear in two-dimensional surfaces of three dimensional bulks, where each surface supports one single copy of SUSY CFT\cite{Grover2014,Jian2017,Zerf2016,Fei2016}.

 As implied above, in this article we will focus on the UV completion of emergent single Weyl fermions, especially the UV completion of emergent symmetries appearing in various gapless topological superconductors and superfluids known to us before\cite{Yang_Zhou,Zhou1,Zhou2,Zhou3,Kapoor}.
 The no-go theorem implies that the non-compactness of symmetries can play a very critical role in chiral fermion lattice models\cite{Friedan:1982nk}.
 The incompatibility between the locality and compactness of symmetry charges has been emphasized as well\cite{Fidkowski23}.
 Very recently this has been further explicitly realized in 1d\cite{Chatterjee_2025} as well as in in 3d chiral fermion lattice models\cite{gioia2025exactchiralsymmetries31d}.
 It has been emphasized in those research that the symmetries can be both non-on-site and non-compact in a few concrete lattice chiral fermion models.